Naming conventions (Designers)

 Colors have a naming convention across all platforms and formats.
 Please refer to the table in colors section.

 NB!
 Android and iOS will have a different format for the same names.
 This guide is for application in web products.

 Naming conventions in design applications

-However, in order to maintain consistency, in Figma we name Pages and Frames (canvases) with the first letter capitalised.
+However, to maintain consistency, in Figma we name Pages and Frames (canvases) with the first letter capitalized.

 Example of a Figma Page name:

 Actual components are written with all small letters.

 Example of a Figma component name:

 If in doubt, look at the main Eufemia file - Eufemia - Web.